Article | October 3, 2024

 Why are electric school buses the right choice for my district?

 Electric school buses are responsible for significantly lower levels of greenhouse gases than diesel-burning and propane-burning school buses, and they can save school districts thousands of dollars each year on fuel and maintenance costs.
-In fact, our analysis shows that a school district operating an electric school bus can expect to see over $100,000 in lifetime fuel and maintenance savings, compared to an equivalent diesel bus.
+In fact, our analysis shows that a school district operating an electric school bus can expect to see over $100,000 in lifetime fuel and maintenance savings, compared to an equivalent diesel-burning school bus.

 Electric school buses run cleaner and quieter, and drivers report high satisfaction.
 With electric school buses successfully operating in urban, rural and suburban settings – and in every type of climate nationwide – they’re proven to be effective and reliable.